Colleges That Change Lives

 Kiplinger’s “100 Best Values in Private Colleges” 2014

-St. Olaf College ranks 45th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 private liberal arts colleges and top 100 private universities in the nation.
-The rankings, which are based on an examination of nearly 600 private institutions, seek to measure academic excellence and affordability, with quality accounting for over half of the total score.
+St. Olaf College ranks 45th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 liberal arts colleges in the nation.
+The rankings seek to measure academic excellence and affordability, with quality accounting for over half of the total score.

-Each year, Kiplinger’s assesses quality according to measurable standards, including the percentage of students who are admitted out of those who applied, the test scores of incoming freshmen, the ratio of students to faculty members, and the four- and five-year graduation rates.
-An additional important factor studied was the amount of both need-based and merit-based aid offered to students at liberal arts colleges that may otherwise have a larger sticker price.
+Each year, Kiplinger’s assesses quality according to measurable standards, including the percentage of students who are admitted out of those who applied, the test scores of incoming first-year students, the ratio of students to faculty members, and the four- and five-year graduation rates.
+An additional important factor studied is the amount of both need-based and merit-based aid offered to students at liberal arts colleges that may otherwise have a larger sticker price.

 “I think the Great Recession reset the whole understanding of affordability, access and price elasticity,” says David Warren, president of the National Association of Independent Colleges and Universities.
 “These colleges are absolutely determined to drive down their operating costs.”